Penetration Testing and Security Vulnerabilities of Voice Recognition Technologies

 • Non-intrusive.
 Voice biometrics do not require physical contact, making them a non-intrusive method of identification that is ideal for situations where hygiene is a concern, such as in healthcare settings.

 • Accuracy.
-With advancements in artificial intelligence and machine learning, the accuracy and reliability of voice ID systems now fulfill and comply with specific industry standards for security systems.
+With advancements in artificial intelligence and machine learning, and AI voice cloning, the accuracy and reliability of voice ID systems now fulfill and comply with specific industry standards for security systems.

 Vulnerabilities of voice ID systems